paulusmas/craszy_sort_test_task/README.md

 ### Sorting string with operators and elements

 Operators: '(' , ')' and '+'

 Elements: symbols

-Sorting by alphabetically, for example
+Sorting by alphabetically, for example:

 Input: (X + (V+M+A) + C +(M+L + (C + C) + C)) (1)